6 September 2022. Chaeronrea to Delphi.

 We took some time to get settled & to watch the sun set, and then headed down into the village for dinner.
-On our short hike downhill, we passed a model of the bronze tripod which once occupied the Sanctuary of Delphi.
+On our short hike downhill, we passed a model of the bronze Tripod of the Plataeans which once occupied the Sanctuary of Delphi.

 We originally wanted to eat at Taberna Βάκχος, one of two restaurants recommended by our host’s father.
 It looked beautiful, but it was full and the waiter was – simply put – rude.
 So we ended up at the other restaurant he recommended – Taberna Dion.